geoffreysperl/teaching/_pages/about.md

 2. **Practical Skills with Heart:**
    - Drawing from my business background, I emphasize why these skills matter.
 Yes, even in the age of generative AI.
-   - Reading isn't just about decoding words; it's about decoding life.
-Writing isn't merely scribbling; it's shaping thoughts into existence.
+   - Reading and listening aren't just about decoding words; they're about decoding life.
+Writing and speaking merely scribbling and babbling; they're shaping thoughts into existence.

 And this is where I find myself—a technologist turned educator—fueled by curiosity, armed with empathy, and ready to ignite minds on this exhilarating journey.